-The Museum’s Impressionist collection includes five works by Claude Monet, four by Edouard Manet, seven by Edgar Degas, and four pastels and two prints by Mary Cassatt.
-Several were first exhibited in Paris in the famed Impressionist Exhibitions of the 1870s and ’80s.
+Shelburne Museum is the only museum in Vermont where visitors can see masterworks of French Impressionism.
+The Museum’s notable collection includes works by Claude Monet, Edouard Manet, Edgar Degas, and Mary Cassatt.
+Several were first exhibited in Paris in the famed Impressionist Exhibitions of the 1870s and 1880s.

-Louisine and Henry O. Havemeyer, important collectors of Impressionism and the parents of Shelburne Museum founder Electra Havemeyer Webb, once owned most of the pictures now at Shelburne.
-The collection is shown in six period rooms relocated from Electra and J. Watson Webb’s 1930s New York City apartment at 740 Park Avenue, now in the Electra Havemeyer Webb Memorial Building.
+Louisine and Henry O. Havemeyer, who were important Impressionist collectors and the parents of Shelburne Museum founder Electra Havemeyer Webb, once owned most of the European paintings now at the Museum.
+The collection is shown in six period rooms relocated from the Webb family’s 1930s New York apartment at 740 Park Avenue, now in the Electra Havemeyer Webb Memorial Building.